naturalsciences/ears-server/readme.md

 git clone https://github.com/naturalsciences/ears-server.git
 cd ears-server
 ```

+## Set the username and password of admin users so that the vessel ontology can be saved on the EARS server
+Only to save the vessel ontology this password and username is needed.
+This username and password needs to be provided in the EARS front-end application as well.

+Modify these lines in the Dockerfile to your username and password:

+RUN echo 'be.naturalsciences.bmdc.ears.ontology.rest.username=earsontology' > /etc/.java/ears.properties
+RUN echo 'be.naturalsciences.bmdc.ears.ontology.rest.password=REPLACEME' >> /etc/.java/ears.properties

 ## Create the docker container and run the image, in detached (-d) mode
 ```
 sudo docker-compose build